vvvv/The-Gray-Book/reference/extending/publishing.md

 ### Push!

-You can now push to your master branch and trigger a new deployment of your plugin.
+You can now push to your `main` branch and trigger a new deployment of your plugin.
 Make sure that you bump your plugin's version in your `nuspec` or `csproj` file, otherwise nuget.org (or any feed you're using) will refuse your plugin.

 Head over to the _Action_ section of your repo to monitor your worflow run in real time.
 If errors occur during the workflow run, they'll show up here.